sght500/laser-tag-kafka/CONTRIBUTING.md

-# Contributing to Add Points and Synthesize
+# Contributing to Laser Tag Kafka

 We welcome contributions to the **Laser Tag Kafka** project!
 Please follow these guidelines: